 This study looked at how the emotional tone of cued autobiographical memories is affected by depression symptoms.
 Participants filled out Beck's Depression Inventory and described memories based on cue words that were positive, neutral, and negative.
-Memory narratives were AI-coded for emotional valence.
-Overall, greater depression was associated with fewer positive words.
-While cue valence significantly influenced memory tone, that pattern did not depend on depression.
-Findings suggest depression predominantly reduces positivity in autobiographical recollection.
+Memory

 LOW-FREQUENCY EEG OSCILLATIONS IN PHONOLOGICAL DEFICITS: RESTING-STATE EVIDENCE FROM DEVELOPMENTAL DYSLEXIA SUBTYPES